 Sure, the Musui-Kamado is expensive, granted.
 However, it does an impressive array of things.
 You could use it to make rice, pasta, meats — just about anything.

-This could just be the only cookware that you need.
-Home and professional chefs alike say that it can take the place of several kitchen tools, including the Instant Pot and the slow cooker.
-And, currently, there is nothing else like it on the market thanks to the detail that went into making it.
+It could be the only cookware that you need.
+Home and professional chefs say it can replace several kitchen tools, including the Instant Pot and the slow cooker.
+And currently, there is nothing else like it on the market, thanks to the detail that went into making it.
 And it took the brothers three years to finish the design.

 Oigen is another well-known Japanese cast ironware company.
-The company is located in Osu City, Japan, where Japanese artisans have been casting iron for more than 900 years.
+The foundry is in Osu City, Japan, where Japanese artisans have been casting iron for more than 900 years.

 The company has won numerous awards for its cast ironware designs.
-They sell all kinds of cast iron products, from camping skillets to wind chimes.
+They sell cast iron products, from camping skillets to wind chimes.
 They also have a wide range of enameled teapots and traditional kettles available.

 I visited the foundry and learned so much about the industry.
 If you want to learn more about Oigen cast iron, click the link.